Vargos98/Trendline-dribble/README.md

 ## Acknowledgments
 - The original design was created by [Dianna Dubina](https://dribbble.com/diadu) on Dribbble.
 - Thanks to [Dribbble](https://dribbble.com/) for providing a platform with amazing design inspiration.
-- [CSS Grid Guide](https://css-tricks.com/snippets/css/complete-guide-grid/) by CSS-Tricks for helping with grid layout concepts.
+- [CSS Flexbox Guide](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) by CSS-Tricks for helping with Flexbox layout concepts.

 ---